 St Giles Cathedral

-If you’re a fan of Harry Potter, then you probably know The Elephant House Cafe.
-I’m afraid it’s not my first photography spot!
-However, I like using it as a reference point because everyone seems to know where it is!
 The first among my favourites is St. Giles Cathedral, also known as the High Kirk of Edinburgh.
 It’s less than five minutes away from the famous cafe.
 The cathedral is often crowded with visitors around its main entrance area.
 However, if you slip into the side entrance, you’ll find a small courtyard.
 As a fine art wedding photographer, I love places that are filled with plenty of natural light.
 The cathedral’s courtyard offers this in spades.
 Its sandstone pillars and walls provide a beautiful backdrop for your images.

-Victoria Street is probably one of the most photographed places in the city because of its unique look and quaint feel.
+Victoria Street is probably one of the most photographed places in Edinburgh because of its unique look and quaint feel.
 The curved street is famous for its beautiful architecture, colourful stores and numerous local pubs and cafes.
 My favourite spot has got to be the elevated area that overlooks the street.
 It offers an interesting view and has a variety of cafes for you to choose from.
 On a good day, it’s nice to relax outside one of the cafes and people-watch.